-RITTER LOOKS BEYOND DENVER FOR TOP PICKS
+RITTER LOOKS BEYOND

-RITTER LOOKS BEYOND DENVER FOR TOP PICKS
+FOR TOP PICKS DENVER

 Farmer, former Prowers Commissioner Stulp to run Ag Department

 Bill Ritter today named two prominent Coloradans to his administration :farmer and longtime Prowers County Commissioner John Stulp as executive director of the Department of Agriculture, and Manitou Springs Mayor Marcy Morrison as insurance commissioner.

 Ritter said he is committed to appointing a broad cross-section of talented Coloradans to top-level posts by reaching beyond metro-Denver.